dmitry9888/falcon-desktop/README.md

 We provide a decentralized privacy platform with a suite of tools to enhance your online privacy:

-* **An anonymous cryptocurrency** – send and receive the PART cryptocurrency without revealing the transaction history
+* **An anonymous cryptocurrency** – send and receive the FNC cryptocurrency without revealing the transaction history
 * **End-to-end encrypted messaging** – communicate in a secure and decentralized manner without revealing your IP address
 * **A private marketplace** – buy and sell goods without leaving a trace